drowelf/usefulinfo/marp_stuff.md

 # OverridePresentationDefaults

-Put this at the top of the first slide:
+Put this at the top of the first slide.
+This will only change the tags you override.
+I think `:root` changed the default text.

 ```markdown
 <style>